cisocrgroup/pocoweb/frontend/public_html/doc.md

 (see [authorization](#user-content-authorization) above).
 No [authorization](#user-content-authorization) is required.

-After a successfull login you can use the returned session id in the `Authorization` header of your future API calls.
+After a successfully login you can use the returned session id in the `Authorization` header of your future API calls.

 #### POST data